evilsoft/crocks/README.md

 * Helper Functions (`crocks/helpers`): All other support functions that are either convenient versions of combinators or not even combinators at all cover this group.

+* Predicate Functions (`crocks/predicates`): A helpful collection of predicate functions to get you started.

 * Point-free Functions (`crocks/pointfree`): Wanna use these ADTs in a way that you never have to reference the actual data being worked on?
 Well here is where you will find all of these functions to do that.
 For every algebra available on both the `Crocks` and `Monoids` there is a function here.

 ### Crocks